LiteLDev/LeviLamina/docs/tutorials/publish_your_first_pack.md

-# Publishing Your First Pack
+# Publishing your first pack

 First, you should ensure that you have installed [lip](https://github.com/lippkg/lip).